forseti-security/forseti-security/_docs/howto/gcp-deployment.md

+---
-# Deploying Forseti on Google Cloud Platform
+title: Deploying Forseti on Google Cloud Platform
+order: 4
+---
+#  {{ page.title }}

 This page explains how to use the Google Cloud Deployment Manager (DM) to set up Forseti for your Google Cloud Platform (GCP) resources.
 The DM templates